 The highest paychecks go to Airline Captains, who earn an average approximately $135K annually, closely trailed by Airline Pilots and Copilots ($120K), Aircraft Maintenance Supervisors ($89K), and Commercial Pilots (around $85K).
 Flight Attendants make an average $29K, close to the bottom of the company pay scale.

-When it comes to location, the highest average paycheck ($121K annually) can be spotted in Atlanta, Ga.; Denver, Colo. (about $97K), Los Angeles, Calif. (around $93K), and the company's headquarter city of Chicago, Ill. ($76K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of New York, N.Y.; in fact, at $45K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in Virginia, where the average salary is $150K per year.
+When it comes to location, the highest average paycheck ($121K per year) can be spotted in Atlanta, Ga.; Los Angeles, Calif. (about $93K), Denver, Colo. (around $85K), and the company's headquarter city of Chicago, Ill. ($78K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of New York, N.Y. — at around $45K, salaries are some of the lowest in the country.
+By state, United Airlines, Inc. pays its Virginia employees the most; the pay rate there is approximately $105K annually.